p-m-p/slider/packages/react/README.md

 ## Component props

-Each effect component has the `sliderOptions` and `effectOptions` props.
-You can supply the setting to tailor the slider and effect behaviour to suit your application needs.
-In addition to these props there is the `slideIndex` prop that can be used to navigate the slider to a slide index.
-Each slider event is available as props with the naming convention `on<Event>`.
+Each component has optional props for the BoxSlider options and the effect options.
+In addition to these props an event handler for each slider event can be provided with the naming convention `on<EventName>`.

 ```tsx
 // Example using the core slider library